openid/eKYC-IDA/openid-ida-verified-claims.md

     * `jurisdiction`: OPTIONAL.
 String containing the name of the region(s)/state(s)/province(s)/municipality(ies) that issuer has jurisdiction over (if this information is not common knowledge or derivable from the address).

 * `derived_claims`: OPTIONAL.
 JSON object containing Claims about the End-User which were derived from the document described in the evidence array member it is part of.
 When used the `derived_claims` element has the following conditions:
-    * The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in (#userclaims).
+    * The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in [@OpenID4IDAClaims].
-    * The `derived_claims` element MAY also contain other End-User Claims (not defined in the OpenID Connect specification [@!OpenID] nor in (#userclaims)) derived from the document described in the evidence array member it is part of.
+    * The `derived_claims` element MAY also contain other End-User Claims (not defined in the OpenID Connect specification [@!OpenID] nor in [@OpenID4IDAClaims]) derived from the document described in the evidence array member it is part of.
     * End-User Claims contained in a `derived_claims` element MUST have corresponding Claims in the `claims` element of `verified_claims`.
     * When the `derived_claims` element is used it SHOULD be present in all members of the `evidence` array and all Claims under the `claims` element of `verified_claims` SHOULD have a corresponding Claim in at least one `derived_claims` element.
     * Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].